2 Python Essentials

 Strings are used heavily in Python since object IDs are always written as strings.
 Object IDs are those weird codes that show up in the Object Property Details: D7EFCF0A-DB47-427D-9B6B-44EC0670C573.
 IDs are designed to be absolutely unique for every object which will ever exist in this universe, which is why we can use them to safely and unambiguously identify objects in the document.

-2.3.4 None variable
+2.3.4 None Variable

 Whenever we ask Rhino a question which might not have an answer, we need a way for Rhino to say “I don’t know”.
 Using the example on page 5: